signalfx/ruby-redis-instrumentation/README.md

 This gem provides OpenTracing auto-instrumentation for commands send through the Redis client.

+# :warning:This repository and its published libraries are archived

+The ruby-redis-instrumentation reached End of Support on March 1, 2025.

+Splunk has adopted OpenTelemetry.
+Please visit official documentation page: [Instrument Ruby applications for Splunk Observability Cloud](https://docs.splunk.com/observability/en/gdi/get-data-in/application/ruby/get-started-ruby.html#get-started-ruby).
+Use [OpenTelemetry Ruby Instrumentation distribution](https://github.com/open-telemetry/opentelemetry-ruby) to send telemetry data to Splunk Observability Cloud.
+Do not integrate `ruby-redis-instrumentation` into new services.

 ## Supported Versions

 - MRI 2.0 and newer